Problem · US price presentation

-Our US pricing reads either too cheap or too expensive.
+Our US pricing judges either too cheap or too expensive.
 Never right.
 What is the actual rule?

 The team has tried matching, undercutting, premium positioning, value framing.
-Every quote reads wrong to the US buyer.
+Every quote scores the wrong signals to the US buyer.
 The number is not the problem.
 The posture around the number is.

-Six signals the posture is reading wrong, not the number.
+Six signals the posture is judging wrong, not the number.

 • The "is that all?" reaction.
-US buyer hears the price and reads it as low.
+US buyer hears the price and judges it as low.
 Subsequent meetings show declining engagement, not increasing.

 • The "we cannot afford that" exit at a low number.
 Same buyer, same firm, same price, would not have walked at a higher number framed differently.